Royhb/hasProp/README.md

 # hasProperty
 Utility to check for existence of properties within objects in Javascript / Node.js

+Checks for existence of a property name in any object.
+Can check Objects, Strings, Numbers, Arrays or Booleans.

 ## Install
     npm install hasProperty